• Skip to primary navigation

 • Pour liquid into jars to completely cover jalapeños.
 Depending on how tightly packed your peppers are, you may have leftover brine.

 • Tightly seal and refrigerate for two days to allow peppers to pickle.
-Store pickles in refrigerator for up to six months.
+Store peppers in refrigerator for up to six months.

 Equipment Recommendations